Yadnesh02/Tableau-Electric-Vehicles-Analysis/README.md

 ### KPI'S Requirement 🎯

 #### Total Vehicles:
-- Understand the overall landscape of electric vehicles, encompassing both BEVs and PHEVs, to assess the market's size and growth.
+- Understand the overall landscape of electric vehicles for BEVs and PHEVs, to assess the market's size and growth.

 #### Average Electric Range:
 - Determine the average electric range of the electric vehicles in the dataset to gauge the technological advancements and efficiency of the EVs.